canonical/snapd/HACKING.md

 tested and we use the [spread](https://github.com/snapcore/spread) integration test framework for the integration/system level tests.

+For non-technical details on contributing to the project, including how to approach a pull request, see [Contributing to snapd](./CONTRIBUTING.md).

 ## Setting up

 ### Supported Ubuntu distributions